Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 I’d advise bringing one to two ‘nice’ pieces that can be worn on both a dressy and casual basis, but other than that, jeans, leggings and sweaters will do the trick.

 🚨 DON'T SKIP INSURANCE: I can't stress this enough, but travel insurance is an absolute must!
-Thankfully, SafetyWing have some pretty affordable plans.
+Thankfully, VisitorCoverage is a great tool when comparing affordable plan options.

 8. Inadequate Rain Protection